Serrowxd/LambdaNotes_Refactor/README.md

 - Consider moving the database to Django and weigh options.
 - Triple check color codes and revamp them to be more accurate.
+- Destruct a constant color variable inside the styled-components file and the LESS file, replace all current color codes.
 - Create "Note" modification and creation screens, add the ability to create dates for them (future planning?).
 - Find a way to render content inside `containedview`, right now it's just labeled as `{this.props.content}` and that's not going to work when I'm rendering larger bits like entire components.
 - **RESEARCH HIGHER ORDER COMPONENTS AND RENDER PROPS**